-And for the wrist position, we can compute the 3D position of the human hand in the camera coordinate system using the camera intrinsic parameters.
-To align this with the robot's base coordinate system, we transform all coordinate systems to the camera coordinate.
-To establish joint-level correspondence between human and robotic systems, hand motion retargeting is required to map the kinematic configurations from the human demonstrator's hand to the target robot manipulator.
-We follow Anyteleop\cite{Qin2023AnyTeleopAG} to formulate the retargeting problem as an optimization, thereby obtaining the data that map human hand joints in demonstration videos to the corresponding dexterous hand joints.
+In addition, we compute the 3D position of the human hand in the camera coordinate system using the intrinsic parameters and transform it into the robot’s base coordinate system.
+To establish joint-level correspondence between the human and robot systems, motion retargeting is required, mapping the kinematic configuration of the human demonstrator’s hand to that of the robotic hand.
+Following AnyTeleop\cite{Qin2023AnyTeleopAG}, we formulate this problem as an optimization, thereby obtaining the data that map human hand joints in demonstration videos to the corresponding dexterous hand joints.

-\textbf{Representation Conditioned Diffusion Policy: }Our framework employs a diffusion policy that models the conditional action distribution $p(a_t|s_t,z)$, where: $s_t = f_{resnet34}(o_t)$ $\in$ $\mathbb{R}^{1000}$ is the visual observation feature extracted by a pretrained ResNet-34, $z$ $\in$ $\mathbb{R}^{4096}$ is the stage-one representation.
+\textbf{Representation Conditioned Diffusion Policy: }Our framework employs a diffusion policy that models the conditional action distribution $p(a_t|s_t,z)$, where: $s_t = f_{resnet34}(o_t)$ $\in$ $\mathbb{R}^{1000}$ is the visual observation feature extracted by a pretrained ResNet-34, $z \in \mathbb{R}^{4096}$ denotes the stage-one representation.
 Here we define the \textbf{human representation} as the generated representation with a human video as the prompt and a human image as the initial frame, while the \textbf{robot representation} as the representation with a human video as the prompt and a robot image as the initial frame. $a_t$ $\in$ $\mathbb{R}^{19}$ is the action vector at time t.
 The diffusion process operates in the action space through:

 while the reverse process learns to predict and remove the noise through a transformer-based denoising network $\epsilon_{\theta}$.

 For dexterous hand control tasks, we decompose the action space into three distinct components: finger joint angles $a_{t}^{finger}\in\mathbb{R}^{12}$, wrist orientation $a_t^{rot}\in\mathsf{SO}(3)$, and wrist position $a_t^{pos}\in\mathbb{R}^3$.
 This decomposition enables specialized handling of each action modality through separate prediction heads in the denoising network.
 The training loss combines weighted component losses: